Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Sensitivity Calculation of a Search for Light-Field Dark Matter

-This is often achieved in practical setups by inserting a circulator, with one port terminated by a cold matched load (e.g. a 50 $\Omega$ resistor matched to a 50 $\Omega$ transmission lines and held at temperature $kT \ll h\nu$), between the impedance matching network and amplifier input.
+Such an assumption is part of the definition of the Standard Quantum Limit for phase-insensitive amplifiers operated in the scattering mode.\cite{clerk2010introduction} Additionally, uncorrelated backaction and imprecision is often achieved in practical setups by inserting a circulator, with one port terminated by a cold matched load (e.g. a 50 $\Omega$ resistor matched to a 50 $\Omega$ transmission line and held at temperature $kT_{\rm load} \ll h\nu$), between the matching network and amplifier input.
 For a two-port amplifier, the native backaction is absorbed by the matched load.
-In this case, the noise injected into the detector (circuit (1) in Fig. \ref{fig:ReactiveScattering}) from the matched load effectively plays the role of the backaction noise mode $c_{2}^{(2)}(\nu)$ in (\ref{eq:S_amp}).
+In this case, the noise injected into the detector (circuit (1) in Fig. \ref{fig:ReactiveScattering}) from the matched load effectively plays the role of the backaction noise mode $c_{1}^{(2)}(\nu)$ in (\ref{eq:S_amp}).
 For a one-port amplifier, such as a resonant Josephson parametric amplifier \cite{castellanos2008amplification}, a circulator is used to embed the device in a two-port environment.
 Again, the backaction noise mode is effectively provided by the matched resistor, e.g. either from the fourth port on the embedding four-port circulator or from the terminated port on a separate, preceding three-port circulator.
 The circulator at the amplifier input also provides reverse isolation, protecting the resonator from any interference that propagates from the follow-on readout chain toward the detector.
-See Ref. \cite{clerk2010introduction} for further discussion.

 In Appendix \ref{sec:SM_QL}, we show that for a quantum-limited amplifier, the noise waves of equations (\ref{eq:S_amp}) and (\ref{eq:Cn_amp}) possess autocorrelations \cite{zmuidzinas2003thermal,clerk2010introduction}